baggepinnen/DynamicAxisWarping.jl/README.md

 ```
 You can try a `transportcost < 1` as well, but then it is preferable to make weird alignments and I'm not sure how much sense that would make.

-See also the keyword argument `postprocess` that allows you to pass a function `D->f(D)` that is used to filter/post-process the cost matrix.
+See also the keyword argument `postprocess` that allows you to pass a function `D_modified = f(D)` that is used to filter/post-process the cost matrix.
 Low-pass filtering can be used to effectively remove small-scale warping.

 ## Combine with optimal transport